slowkow/snpsea/docs/algorithm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Accurate analyses must address the critical issue that SNPs frequently
-implicate a region with multiple different genes (**Supplementary Figure
+implicate a region with multiple different genes ( :ref:`Supplementary Figure
-2**).
-The challenge is to find evidence to show which of those genes are
+2 <fig-s2>` ).
+The challenge is to find evidence to show which of those genes
-associated with a given trait.
+are associated with a given trait.

-We determine the genes plausibly implicated by each trait-associated SNP
+We determine the genes plausibly implicated by each trait-associated SNP using
-using a previously described strategy (**Supplementary Figure 1** and
+a previously described strategy ( :ref:`Supplementary Figure 1 <fig-s1>` and
 Rossin *et al.* 2011).
-First, we define the linkage interval for a given
+First, we define the linkage interval for a given SNP
-SNP as the span between the furthest correlated SNPs :math:`r^{2}>0.5`
+as the span between the furthest correlated SNPs :math:`r^{2}>0.5` (EUR)
-(EUR) within a 1 Mb window (1000 Genomes Consortium 2012).
-Next, we
+within a 1 Mb window (1000 Genomes Consortium 2012).
+Next, we extend the
-extend the interval to the nearest recombination hotspots with
+interval to the nearest recombination hotspots with recombination rate >3
-recombination rate >3 cM/Mb (Myers *et al.* 2005).
-To address the case
+cM/Mb (Myers *et al.* 2005).
+To address the case when no genes overlap an
-when no genes overlap an interval, we provide an option for SNPsea to
+interval, we provide an option for SNPsea to extend the interval up- and
-extend the interval up- and downstream (by default 10 Kb).
+downstream (by default 10 Kb).

 Most frequently, we find multiple genes :math:`(m_{k}>1)` in a single
 SNP locus :math:`k`.
 We expect many loci with multiple genes because of